Kawaza/mongobd-learning/README.md

 main().catch(console.error);
 ```
-Now that is a lot so will quickly explain it, This conncects the database and we set up some constants so we can use them later for easy coding.
+Now that is a lot so will quickly explain it, This connects the database and we can set up some constants so we can use them later for easy coding.
 We set up a query parameter that will return
 movies with less then 15 minutes and a options list just to organize the date so it displayes it nicely in the console.log.

 Then we query it throwing in "Query" and "options" and use the JS function to map it and return with just the title.
 This gets rid of all the fluff so we can just have the title.